UoA-eResearch/tidy-data/episodes/05-exporting-data.md

 ![](fig/excel-to-csv.png){alt='Saving an Excel file to CSV'}

-## A Note on Cross-platform Operability

-By default, most coding and statistical environments expect UNIX-style line endings (ASCII `LF` character) as representing line breaks.
-However, Windows uses an alternate line ending signifier (ASCII `CR LF` characters) by default for legacy compatibility with Teletype-based systems.

-As such, when exporting to CSV using Excel, it's best to select "Windows comma separated (.csv)" file for compatibility.

 #### Caveats on commas

 In some datasets, the data values themselves may include commas (,).
 This is particularly true in countries that